|Location: Green Hall, Room 750, next to LUPD entrance.

 A. Employees may stop the Christmas Club at anytime by submitting a P-1 to cancel their payroll deductions.
 Human Resources will provide a letter for the employee to take to Carter Bank to close the account and receive the funds contributed to date.
 No interest will be paid on Christmas Club Accounts that are withdrawn early and the employee may not participate again until the following year.

 A. If an employee will be out of work for medical reasons for a period of time greater than 7 days, their department needs to submit a P-1 for a medical or maternity leave of absence.
-If the employee has disability insurance with Hartford, the claim needs to be reported using the instructions found on the Human Resources website under Commonly Requested Forms and Hartford Life and Disability Telephonic Claim Form.
+The employee must contact Human Resources so that a determination can be made about Family and Medical Leave (FML).
+If the employee has disability insurance with Hartford, the claim needs to be reported to Hartford.
 When the employee returns to work, the department needs to submit another P-1 to end their leave along with a doctor’s note releasing them to work.
-If maternity leave is going to extend beyond the time that the doctor has released the employee to work, the department and HR needs to be notified to determine whether this falls under FMLA protected leave.
+If maternity leave is going to extend beyond the time that the doctor has released the employee to work, the department and HR needs to be notified to determine whether this falls under FML protected leave.

 A. There is a 6 month waiting period from date of hire before you are eligible to use the education benefit.